Introduction to Views in Apache Hive

 DROP VIEW IF EXISTS English_class;

-DROP TABLE command cannot be used to drop a view.
-IF EXISTS clause works in a similar fashion as for tables.
+DROP TABLE command cannot be used to drop a view if the EXISTS clause works similarly for tables.

 Advantages of Views